MarqusJonsson/M7011E/README.md

 13. Open a command prompt, go to M7011E/backend/simulator and run ``npm install`` to install necessary dependencies for the simulator server

+#### TLS/SSL

+Each server will be running with TLS encrypted communication, therefore an certificate and key pair needs to be provided in a directory called ``ssl`` in the root directory of each server.
+Note: if you do not have access to a certificate and key pair a self signed one can be created using OpenSSL by running the command ``openssl req -x509 -nodes -days 365 -newkey rsa:4096 -keyout ./server.key -out ./server.crt``.

 ## Running the system

 14. Open a command prompt and go to M7011E/frontend